Church of San Miguel Bajo: History

 The area of Placeta de San Miguel Bajo (Note: The name distinguishes the area, and the church, from San Miguel Alto, located on a hill at the northern end of the Albaicín.) formed the site of the al-Qaṣaba al-Qadīma palace complex of the Zirid emir Badis.
 The complex, which was later displaced by the Alhambra under the Nasrid dynasty, comprised a number of buildings, of which the Dar al-Horra palace is the most complete remaining example.
-(Note: The Dar al-Horra was the home of Aixa, mother of Muhammad XII the last Nasrid ruler in Spain.)
+(Note: The Dar al-Horra was the home of Aixa, mother of Muhammad XI of Granada the last Nasrid ruler in Spain.)
 These included a mosque on the site of the present church.
 The mosque's original cistern, dating from the 13th century remains, embedded in the façade of the church facing the square.
 Other elements of the cistern are even older, Roman columns have been reused as carrying shafts.

 After the conquest of Granada in 1492 by the Catholic Monarchs of Spain the building continued as a mosque, serving the Mudéjar population of the city.
 It became a parish church in 1501 after the forced conversions that followed the Rebellion of the Alpujarras and the creation of 23 new parishes, under the direction of Cardinal Francisco Jiménez de Cisneros, archbishop of Toledo and primate of Spain.
 In the following 20 years, the mosque was completely destroyed, with the exception of the cistern, and replaced by a Catholic church, with building taking place in two stages between 1528 and 1577.

 The church closed in 1842 due to falling congregations, and many of its interior fittings were removed.
 It reopened in the 21st century as the headquarters of the brotherhood, La Aurora - Penitencia del Albayzín.
 The baroque Cross of Christ which stands in the square was originally located adjacent to the church, but was relocated to the opposite side of the square following the Spanish Civil War.
 The church holds a Sunday mass and is open to the public for limited hours on Fridays, Saturdays and Sundays.
 The tower gives views of the city.